Trump won’t let Pentagon close Stars and Stripes newspaper

 “The United States of America will NOT be cutting funding to @starsandstripes magazine under my watch,” Trump tweeted.
 “It will continue to be a wonderful source of information to our Great Military!”

-The Trump White House hadn’t spoken out against the Pentagon plan to close the paper before today, even though it’s been in the works and publicly written about for months.
-On Friday, howeve, Trump worked to shore up his reputation as a staunch supporter of the nation’s armed services.
+The Trump White House hadn’t spoken out against the Pentagon plan to close the paper before Friday, even though it’s been in the works and publicly written about for months and was in the president’s budget request.
+Friday afternoon, however, Trump worked to shore up his reputation as a staunch supporter of the nation’s armed services.

 “I’ve done more for the military than almost anyone else,” he said Friday in the Oval Office.